Why do we need to remove trees to deliver BREP?

 The Council submitted the Full Business Case (FBC) for BREP in March 2023, which was later endorsed for funding by the Department for Transport (DfT) in July 2023.

-Notice is hereby given that the Council is undertaking a consultation regarding the removal of the Lombardy Poplar tree on A448 Stratford Road.
-Information on the location of the tree can be found on Scheme E High Level Landscaping plans on the right hand side of this page.
+Notice is hereby given that Worcestershire County Council has undertaken a consultation to remove trees on New Road in the vicinity of the junction with A38 and on the A38.
+Information on the location of the trees can be found on the following plan, Scheme D High Level Landscaping Plan (PDF).

 Any comments you may have can be sent in writing to the County Council’s Major Projects Team at County Hall, Spetchley Road, Worcester, WR5 2NP or by email to: A38BREP@worcestershire.gov.uk